elailai94/Pulsar-Test/README.md

-# Pulsar-Tests
+# Pulsar Test
 ### About
 This repository contains a program to measure the performance and scalability of [Pulsar](http://pulsar.incubator.apache.org/).
 The program is written entirely in Java.
-Pulsar is an open-source distributed pub
+Pulsar is an open-source distributed pub-sub messaging system originally created at [Yahoo](https://developer.yahoo.com/open-source/) and now part of the [Apache Software Foundation](https://apache.org/).

 ### Setup
 In a new terminal window, download the Pulsar binaries and install the packages by running: